MaRage8494/js_course/09-Data-Structures-Operators.md

 ## Coding Challenge #3

 [24.07.2023] This was very easy challenge.
-Don't stop on him 🏁
+Don't stop оn him 🏁

 ## Working With Strings - Part 1,2,3